mediocre-coder/dmanos/feedback.md

 ## Feb 24
 Problem 6 looks good.
 And you have a solid start on projectile.m, but there are still major issues to be figured out.
 Right now your program works for h=0, but not otherwise.
 You also are calculating the height of the projectile and not the range.
 As far as animation - what have you tried?
 Can you catch me tomorrow?

+## Mar 9
+Checked around, I don't see much change from the last time I looked.